xempoweredx/websidekick/includes/widget-shortcode/readme.txt

 1. The plugin generates the shortcode for you
 2. The shortcode generator in TinyMCE editor
+3. The new Widget Shortcode block in Gutenberg

 == Changelog ==

+= 0.3.4 =
+* New Gutenberg block

 = 0.3.3 =
 * Additional CSS classes to the widget wrapper